EliahKagan/palgoviz/basics/tree/green.md

 `produce` is a function in a native code library that doesn't know anything about Python, being called from Python.

-Here, another reason applies. `produce` is `tree.dfs`, and `receive` is any of `f_pre`, `f_in`, or `f_post`. `tree.dfs` calls separate functions for preorder, inorder, and postorder actions because you may want to use more than one.
+Here, another reason applies. `produce` is `tree.general_dfs`, and `receive` is any of `f_pre`, `f_in`, or `f_post`. `tree.general_dfs` calls separate functions for preorder, inorder, and postorder actions because you may want to use more than one.
 It could have been a generator function that yielded objects that both carry values and specify if they are preorder, inorder, or postorder results, letting the consumer filter them.
 But it is not obvious that this would be better, since many simple uses would become more complicated.

 So how do we pass `produce` a function that, when called, *suspends* execution and switches back to code in `adapt` that can then yield a result?